-Brixton Asake gig: Four in critical condition after incident at O2 Academy
+Brixton Academy: Four critical after suspected crush at Asake gig

 - Published

-Eight people have been taken to hospital and four are in a critical condition after an incident at a concert in south London.
+Eight people have been taken to hospital, with four in a critical condition, after a suspected crush during a concert in south London.

 Police were called to the Brixton O2 Academy at 21:35 GMT on Thursday, during a gig by afro-pop singer Asake.